 These protocols help ensure that the email messages are from you, not someone trying to impersonate you.
 Using authentication protocols, you can protect yourself from spam and malware and safeguard your privacy.

 Let’s take a closer look at each of them.

 What is an SPF Record?

-An SPF record is a DNS record that indicates which mail servers are authorized to send an email on behalf of your domain.
+An SPF record is a DNS record that indicates which mail servers are authorised to send an email on behalf of your domain.
 By publishing an SPF record, you can help prevent email spoofing and protect your recipients from phishing attacks.

 Email spoofing is when someone sends an email that appears from you but is actually from another source.
 This can be done for malicious reasons, such as trying to trick someone into giving up their password or clicking on a malicious link.

 Email spoofing often uses phishing attacks to trick the recipient into divulging personal information or clicking on a malicious link.

 By publishing an SPF record, you can specify which mail servers are allowed to send emails on behalf of your domain.
 This helps prevent email spoofing, as any email sent from a server not included in your SPF record will fail authentication.

 You can use MXToolBox’s SPF Tool to check your SPF record.

 A DKIM record is a DNS record used to sign email messages digitally.
 By signing your email with DKIM, you can help ensure that the message has not been tampered with and is actually from you.